Roger Doyle: Theatre

-Doyle founded the music theatre company Operating Theatre with Irish actress Olwen Fouéré.
-They produced many important site-specific productions, including Passades, Here Lies and Angel/Babel, all featuring Doyle's music as an equal partner in the theatrical environment.
+Doyle set up the music theatre company Operating Theatre with Irish actress Olwen Fouéré.
+They produced site-specific productions, including Passades, Here Lies and Angel/Babel, all featuring Doyle's music as an equal partner in the theatrical environment.
 Operating Theatre performed in conventional and site-specific venues in Ireland, England, Holland, France, Venezuela and the US and released several records.
 With Icontact Dance Company, Doyle produced Tower of Babel – Delusional Architecture, featuring as much of Babel as he had composed by then.
 This work was originally performed in a whole wing of the Irish Museum of Modern Art in 1992.
 Arguably Doyle's most famous theatre work is the music he wrote and performed on piano onstage for the Steven Berkoff version of the Oscar Wilde play Salome which played in Dublin's Gate Theatre, in London's West End and on three world tours.
 The Irish Times noted that "his name is revered in the realm of theatre".